y-meguro/reading-record/docs/computer_systems/operating_system_concepts.md

 ### 7.4: Deadlock Prevention

 - By ensuring that at least one of these conditions cannot hold, we can prevent the occurrence of a deadlock.
-We elaborate on this approach by examining each of the four necessary conditions seperately.
+We elaborate on this approach by examining each of the four necessary conditions separately.
 - Mutual Exclusion
   - Sharable resources, in contrast, do not require mutually exclusive access and thus cannot be involved in a deadlock.
   - In general, however, we cannot prevent deadlocks by denying the mutual-exclusion condition, because some resources are intrinsically nonsharable.